pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 Purely functional [clupeids](https://en.wikipedia.org/wiki/Red_herring)
 -----------------------------------------------------------------------

-There's a cute construction in the purely functional data structure folklore for a FIFO queue augmented with a monoid.
+There's a cute construction in the purely functional (strict or lazy, doesn't matter) data structure folklore for a FIFO queue augmented with a monoid.
 The construction builds on two observations:

 1. It's trivial to augment a *stack* with a monoid such that we can always get the product of all the values in the stack: multiply the previous product by the new value when pushing, and keep a pointer to the previous (cons-)stack.
 Pop dereferences the [CDR](https://en.wikipedia.org/wiki/CAR_and_CDR).
-2. We can construct an amortised queue from two stacks, an ingestion stack and an excretion stack: popping from stack A and pushing onto stack B ends up reversing the contents of A on top of B.
+2. We can construct an amortised queue from two stacks,[^burton] an ingestion stack that accepts new values and an excretion stack for exiting values: popping from stack A and pushing onto stack B ends up reversing the contents of A on top of B.

+[^burton]: Apparently, the canonical reference is ["An efficient functional implementation of FIFO queues" (Burton, 1982)](https://www.sciencedirect.com/science/article/abs/pii/0020019082900151).

-Unfortunately, we hit a wall when we try to deamortise the dual-stack trick: it's clear that we want to add some sort of work area while keeping the number of stacks bounded, but what should we do when the work area has been fully reversed before the old excretion stack has been emptied?
+Unfortunately, we hit a wall when we try to deamortise the dual-stack trick in its strictly evaluated form (i.e., without hidden thunks): it's clear that we want to add some sort of work area while keeping the number of stacks bounded, but what should we do when the work area has been fully reversed before the old excretion stack has been emptied?
 Trying to answer that question with augmented stacks leads to a clearly wasteful mess of copies, redundant push/pop, and generally distasteful bookkeeping overhead.[^okasaki]